Gaurav Singh

 2014 was the year my own breadth started to cost me.

-I took an extra astrophysics course, worked on a situated memory project, and spent a lot of energy testing the edges of what the Srishti program could and could not give me.
+I took an extra astrophysics course, worked on a situated memory project, and spent a lot of energy testing the edges of what the Srishti program could and couldn't give me.
 Srishti was built for exploration, but between the schedule I could afford as a student and my own scattered interests, going deep on any one thing was hard.
-For the first time I questioned the very choice I had made: so much range, so little depth.
+For the first time I questioned the choice I'd made: so much range, so little depth.

 The situated memory project was the part that paid off.
-It gave me practical skills and, more than that, an understanding of older people I had not had before.
+It gave me practical skills and, more than that, an understanding of older people I hadn't had before.
 What I kept wishing for was a few peers aiming at the same things I was.
-And I noticed a frustrating pattern: I was not carrying lessons from one experience cleanly into the next.
+And I noticed a frustrating pattern in myself: I wasn't carrying lessons from one experience cleanly into the next.

-This was also the year Mathscapes began, as a space I was imagining for the long term.
-2014 was not my strongest year for growth.
-Its real use was the question it left me holding, about how to keep my breadth without letting it cost me the depth I also wanted.
+This was also a year I gave to Mathscapes, the research space I started back in 2008, imagining where it could go over the long term.
+2014 wasn't my strongest year for growth.
+What it was good for was the question it left me holding: how to keep my breadth without letting it cost me the depth I also wanted.